 The aerial platform can tip over if it becomes unstable.
 Death or serious injury can result from a tip-over accident.
-Do not drive on ramps that exceed 40 percent grade, or where conditions of the ramp could cause driving to be hazardous.
+Do not drive on ramps that exceed 25 percent grade, or where conditions of the ramp could cause driving to be hazardous.

-Drive the aerial platform onto the transport vehicle if the ramp incline is within the 40 percent grade capability of the aerial platform.
+Drive the aerial platform onto the transport vehicle if the ramp incline is within the 25 percent grade capability of the aerial platform.
+A 25 percent grade is a 30 (76.2 cm) vertical rise in 10 (3.05 m) horizontal length.

-Use a winch to load and unload the aerial platform on ramps that exceed 40 percent grade.
+Use a winch to load and unload the aerial platform on ramps that exceed 25 percent grade.
 A winch may also be used when conditions of the ramp could cause driving to be hazardous.